takanory/slides/20190917pyconjp/PITCHME.md

 Note:

 * I held PyCon JP event several years in the past.
 * As you can imagine, lots of tasks to hold Conference.
+* For example, talk arrangements, ticket sales, venue management, food...
-And, ...
+* And, ...

 +++